mvgit/PostgressJavaApp/README.md

 Addded docker-compose.yml file to start multi container app.
 This removes the need to install postgres locally.
 Second step is still required.
+Go to Project Root and run
+docker compose up